pluralsight/guides/in-review/big-data/red-sqirl-data-analytics-platform-introduction/article.md

 # Introduction

 Red Sqirl is a web-based big data application that simplifies the analysis of large data sets.
-With Red Sqirl, you can quickly access the power of the Hadoop eco-system, enhancing the productivity of data scientists and analysts.
-Red Sqirl analyzes massive amounts of data rapidly and cost-effectively.
+With Red Sqirl, you can quickly access the power of the Hadoop eco-system, analyzing massive amounts of data rapidly and cost-effectively.
 It is an open platform that users can extend, thereby simplifying the Hadoop ecosystem (Hadoop, Hive, Pig, HBase, Oozie, etc) because you no longer have to master each of those underlying technologies.
+This makes Red Sqirl optimal for enhancing the productivity of data scientists.

 Red Sqirl accesses your data through third-party processing and storage engines and organizes them into packages.
 For example, the Red Sqirl Pig package gives you access to Apache Pig.
 Red Sqirl also classifies a reusable piece of analyses into models.